mapprotocol/docs/architecture/application.md

 ## Omnichain Governance - The case of Aave

 As told by its developers, a proposal executed on Aave, which is built on the Ethereum (ETH) network, was sent to the Polygon (MATIC) FxPortal.
 The mechanism then read the Ethereum data and passed it for validation on the Polygon network.
-Afterward, the Aave cross-chain governance bridge contract received this data, decoded it and queued the action, pending a time lock for finalization.
+Afterward, the Aave cross-chain governance bridge contract received this data, decoded it and queued the action, pending a timelock for finalization.
 The development team wrote:

-The Aave cross-chain governance bridge is built in a generic way to be easily adapted to operate with any chain that supports the EVM [Ethereum Virtual Machine] and cross-chain messaging.
+The Aave cross-chain governance bridge is built in a generic way to be easily adapted to operate with any chain that supports the EVM and cross-chain messaging.
 Currently, the repository supports contracts bridging to Polygon and Arbitrum.
 On Aave, users can submit Aave Improvement Protocols, or AIPs, to target various features on the DeFi platform.

-With MAP Protocols interoperability with all-chains, cross-chain governance can be achieved with all EVM and heterogenous chains by a security omnichain infrastructure.
+With MAP Protocol's interoperability with all-chains, omnichain governace can be achieved with all EVM and heterogenous chains by a security cross-chain infrastructure.

 ## Omnichain Applications on MAP Protocol